Respect, protect and enjoy our beaches

 - use factor 15+ sunscreen.

-You can’t give lectures, sermons or any kind of performance on Bournemouth, Christchurch or Poole beaches.
+Lectures, sermons or any kind of performance are not permitted on our beaches.

 Ball games must be kept on the beach and not on the promenades.
 Please consider other people when playing games on the beach.

 You cannot beg, busk or ask for money on any part of the seafront, either verbally, by handing out leaflets or requesting donations.

 Please consider other people and keep any music to a reasonable volume.
 If your music can be heard within fifty feet of its source, a Seafront Ranger will ask you to turn it down.